Chibbluffy/Revature/Java Notes.md

 - Strongly typed
 	- cant coerce value
 - Statically typed
-	- All var must have type whe created, and methods must have return types
+	- All var must have type when created, and methods must have return types
 - compiled language
 	- write .java
 	- compile to .class file